 As we saw above, attributes and properties are not the same.
 Therefore, there's a set of methods for managing attributes:

-– gets the value of an attributeel.setAttribute(name, value)
+• el.getAttribute(name) – gets the value of the attribute

 el.getAttribute('class');

 Note that they work with attributes (and their names), not properties.
 They make it possible to both extract them and change them.
-Understandably, you may want to know if the attribute will change if you change the property, and vice versa?
+You may want to know if the attribute will change when you change the property, and vice versa.

-Essentially, synchronization is done like so: When the attribute changes, the property will be updated automatically.
+Synchronization works like so: when the attribute changes, the property will be updated automatically.
 But there are exceptions.
-Despite all this, it doesn't mean you should try and work via attributes.
-On the contrary, whenever possible, always work with DOM tree properties, and use read-only attributes to get the state that was in the DOM at the time of initialization (HTML parsing).
+Despite all this, it does not mean you should try and work via attributes.
+On the contrary, whenever possible, always work with DOM tree properties, and use read-only attributes to get the state of the DOM during initialization (HTML parsing):

 <a id="aboutPage" href="/pages/about" class="simple">About</a>